brainhackschool-taiwan/brainhackschool-taiwan.github.io/docs/assignments/Introduction_to_deep_learning.md

 ## Submission:

-- You should write your answers and execute the outcomes as a Jupyter notebook file.
-You can have separate files or one file for exercises in [SVM](https://main-educational.github.io/brain_encoding_decoding/svm_decoding.html#exercises) and [MLP](https://main-educational.github.io/brain_encoding_decoding/mlp_decoding.html#exercises).
+- You should write down your answers in a saved doc.
-- Mail your files to Yu-Shiang Su (yushiangsu at gmail.com) or direct message to `@Yu-Shiang Su` on Discord.
-Please also include your school number and name in the mail or message.
+- Mail your file to brainhackschooltaiwan@gmail.com.
+Please also include [BHSTW] your school number and the name of modules in the subject line.
 - Attempts: no limits
 - Points: 0 (fail) / 1 (pass)